Contrite Rousseff stands by Brazil's austerity program

-SAO PAULO, Sept 7 Brazil's current economic struggles are due in part to prolonged government stimulus that must be cut back, President Dilma Rousseff said on Monday, in a rare public acknowledgment that her policies had contributed to a deep recession.
+SAO PAULO Brazil's current economic struggles are due in part to prolonged government stimulus that must be cut back, President Dilma Rousseff said on Monday, in a rare public acknowledgment that her policies had contributed to a deep recession.

 In a video posted online to mark Brazil's Independence Day, Rousseff renewed her commitment to an austerity agenda amid growing concern in financial markets about the government's slipping budget targets and unrest in her ruling coalition.